nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Token
-A single unit of information used to facilitate a transaction on a blockchain.
+A “token” often refers to non-native token on smart contract platform, such as UDT on Nervos Network or ERC20 on Ethereum.

 #### See Also
 - [Blockchain](#blockchain)